microsoft/vscode-docs/docs/languages/python.md

 The selected environment is used for IntelliSense, auto-completions, linting, formatting, and any other language-related feature other than debugging.
 It is also activated when you use [run Python in a terminal](#run-python-in-the-terminal).

-To change the current interpreter, which includes switching to conda or virtual environments, click the interpreter name on the status bar or use the **Python: Select Interpreter** command.
+To change the current interpreter, which includes switching to conda or virtual environments, select the interpreter name on the status bar or use the **Python: Select Interpreter** command.

 ![Python: Select Interpreter command](images/python/select-interpreters-command.png)